Vape. According to the Oxford Dictionaries, it was the 2014 word of the year. What does it mean?

 That may seem like good news, but little is known about the safety of e-cigarettes.
 Some things that are known: they are unregulated, and almost all of them, including some that say they are nicotine free, contain nicotine.
 Nicotine is not only addictive; it can have a negative impact on health, including brain development in adolescents.

 E-cigarette manufacturers don’t have to follow the same marketing rules as the strict standards set for cigarette manufacturers.
 And anti-smoking advocates are concerned about aggressive marketing to young people.
-This marketing, including fruity-flavors and sample giveaways at concerts and sporting events targeted at young people, might lead to younger vapers
+This marketing, including fruity-flavors and sample giveaways at concerts and sporting events targeted at young people, might lead more kids to start vaping earlier.

-Use CautionBecause they’re not regulated, it’s hard to know exactly how much nicotine and other chemicals e-cigarettes contain.
-Doctors need to learn more about the effects of these devices on the human body and the environment.
+Be CarefulBecause they’re not regulated, it’s hard to know exactly how much nicotine and other chemicals e-cigarettes contain.
+Doctors have more to learn about the effects of these devices on the human body and the environment.

 In the meantime, experts say it’s safest not to introduce new chemicals into clean air — or clean lungs.
 If you’re trying to quit smoking, ask your doctor about methods that have been shown to help, including other nicotine replacement products.
 For more information on quitting smoking, visit smokefree.gov.